-See Section 7.2 (Representations and Warranties), R&W §(c) and §(d), which confirm that the Seller has full right and title to the Mortgage Receivables, and the absence of relevant encumbrances or option rights over such assets.
-The only exception to this is, on the Signing Date, the rights of pledge on the Mortgage Receivables in favour of Stichting Security Trustee Tulpenhuis, which rights of pledge will be released before closing on or before the Closing Date.
+See Section 7.2 (Representations and Warranties), R&W §(c) and §(d), which confirm that the Seller has full right and title to the Mortgage Receivables, and, to the extent applicable, the NHG Advance Rights, and the absence of relevant encumbrances or option rights over such assets.

+The only exception to this is, on the Signing Date, the rights of pledge on the Mortgage Receivables in favour of Stichting Security Trustee Tulpenhuis 2019-1, which rights of pledge will be released before closing on or before the Closing Date.
+See the statement in this respect under §(e) in Section "Retention and disclosure requirements under the Securitisation Regulation - STS-securitisation".